seshathri044/course-backend/README.md

 - Open a Pull Request

 ## 📜 License
-This project is licensed under the MIT License – see the LICENSE file for details.
+This project is licensed under theApache-2.0 license – see the LICENSE file for details.